Pregnancy: Placenta Previa (cont.)

 Placenta previa that persists beyond the 20th week of gestation can be due to abnormalities of the uterus that promote attachment of the placenta in the lower regions of the uterus or to factors that require an increased size of the placenta.

 Uterine factors that can predispose to placenta previa include scarring of the upper lining tissues of the uterus.
-This can occur because of prior Cesarean deliveries, prior instrumentation (such as D&C procedures or curettages for miscarriages or induced abortions) of the uterine cavity, or any type of surgery involving the uterus.
+This can occur because of prior Cesarean deliveries, prior instrumentation (such as D&C procedures for miscarriages or induced abortions) of the uterine cavity, or any type of surgery involving the uterus.

 When the placenta must grow larger to compensate for decreased function (lowered ability to deliver oxygen and/or nutrients), there is an increased chance of developing placenta previa since the surface area of the placenta will be larger.
 Examples of situations in which there is need for greater placenta function and a resultant increase in risk for placenta previa include multiple gestation, cigarette smoking in the mother, and living at high altitude.